gvwilson/thirdbit/src/fiction/iffy/index.md

 "Not bad," one of them said.
 She nudged a scratched blue bucket with her boot.
-"Prob'ly get thirty grams outta this when it renders down.
+"Prob'ly get thirty milligrams outta this when it renders down.
 That'll buy a nice dinner."
 Her smile showed more gaps than teeth.

-"Good luck," Iffy said.
+"Good on ya," Iffy said.
 She straightened up and walked quickly the rest of the way to the *Guinevere*, her lips moving as she practiced what she was going to say.